Welcome to Melbourne

 The Rialto Building Melbourne Intercontinental Hotel

-Known as a city of sports loving people, Melbourne plays host to a range of massive sports events each year.
+Known as a city of sports lovers, Melbourne plays host to a range of massive sports events each year.

-Some are part of a world calendar like the Australian Formula 1 Grand Prix.
-Others are ours - including the ‘Melbourne Cup’ (horse race) and ‘Aussie Rules’ - our own form of Australian Football (Footy).
+Some are part of a world calendar like the Australian Formula 1 Grand Prix and the Tennis.
+Others are ours - including the ‘Melbourne Cup’ (horse race) and ‘Aussie Rules’ - our own form of Football (Footy).

 Proudly, Melbourne is the first city to bring the Olympic Games to the Southern Hemisphere.